 3.3. operation of defective or dangerous equipment.

-The code official shall ((cause to be posted)) shall post at each entrance to such structure or premises a notice as provided in ((Section 108.4)) K.C.C.
-16.14.220. ((It shall be unlawful for any)) No person ((to)) may enter such structure except for the purpose of securing the structure or premises, making the required repairs, removing the hazardous condition or of demolishing the same.
+The code official shall ((cause to be posted)) post at each entrance to such structure or premises a notice as provided in ((Section))IPMC108.4. ((It shall be unlawful for any)) No person ((to)) shall enter such structure except for the purpose of securing the structure or premises, making the required repairs, removing the hazardous condition or of demolishing the same.

-SECTION 126.
+SECTION 128.
 Ordinance 12560, Section 124, as amended, and K.C.C.
 16.14.410 are hereby amended to read as follows: